Common surface features of Mars: Recurrent slope lineae

 Recurrent slope lineae are small dark streaks on slopes that elongate in warm seasons.
 They may be evidence of liquid water.

 Dust devil tracks

 Many areas on Mars experience the passage of giant dust devils.
 A thin coating of fine bright dust covers most of the Martian surface.
 When a dust devil travels by, it blows away the coating and exposes the underlying dark surface.
 These dust devils have been seen both from the ground and from orbit.
-They have even blown the dust off the solar panels of the Spirit and Opportunity Rovers on Mars, greatly extending their lives.
-The twin Rovers were designed to last for 3 months; instead, Spirit lasted for 6 years, 77 days, while Opportunity continued to operate for a staggering 14 years, 136 days.
+They have even blown the dust off the solar panels of the Spirit and Opportunity rovers on Mars, greatly extending their lives.
+The twin Rovers were designed to last for 3 months; instead, Spirit lasted for 6 years, 77 days, while Opportunity continued to operate for 14 years, 136 days.
 The pattern of the tracks have been shown to change every few months.

 Layers

 Many places on Mars show rocks arranged in layers.
 Rock can form layers in a variety of ways.
 Volcanoes, wind, or water can produce layers.

 A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.
 Layers can be hardened by the action of groundwater.
 Martian ground water probably moved hundreds of kilometers, and in the process it dissolved many minerals from the rock it passed through.
 When ground water surfaces in low areas containing sediments, water evaporates in the thin atmosphere and leaves behind minerals as deposits and/or cementing agents.
 Consequently, layers of dust could not later easily erode away since they were cemented together.